 Dinner Menu

-This menu is the work of Chef Cohen, Maria Herrera, our Chef de Cuisine; and Rachel Bossett, our Pastry Chef; alongside Sous Chefs Megan Starnes, Andrew Duong, and Dane Wimer, with pastry assistant Rachel Diego.
+This menu is the work of Chef Cohen, Maria Herrera, our Chef de Cuisine; and Rachel Bossett, our Pastry Chef; alongside Sous Chefs Andrew Duong, and Dane Wimer, with pastry assistant Rachel Diego.

-First Course - celery
+First Course - cucumber

-Second Course - Brussels Sprouts
+Second Course - potato

-Third Course - squash
+Third Course - mushroom

-Fourth Course - kale
+Fourth Course - pea

-Fifth Course - mushroom
+Fifth Course - Artichoke

 And because it’s us, you know you’ll get a few treats from the kitchen depending on what we’re working on that day!